oerdnj/dp2025/main.typ

 === SQIsign

-SQISign (for Short Quaternion and Isogeny Signature) @NISTPQC-ADD-R2:SQIsign25 is based on a mathematical correspondence between two seemingly distant mathematical worlds: supersingular elliptic curves and isogenies defined over finite fields on one side, maximal orders and ideals of quaternion algebras on the other side.
-It is a new signature scheme from isogeny graphs of supersingular elliptic curves.
+SQIsign (for Short Quaternion and Isogeny Signature) @NISTPQC-ADD-R2:SQIsign25 is based on a mathematical correspondence between two seemingly distant mathematical worlds: supersingular elliptic curves and isogenies defined over finite fields on one side, maximal orders and ideals of quaternion algebras on the other side.
+It is a new signature scheme from isogeny graphs of super-singular elliptic curves.
 The signature scheme is derived from a new one-round, high soundness, interactive identification protocol.
 Targeting the post-quantum NIST-1 level of security, our implementation results in signatures of 204 bytes, secret keys of 16 bytes and public keys of 64 bytes @sqisign_2020.

 SQIsignHD @sqisign_hd_2023 was the first variant of SQIsign to use higher dimensional isogeny representations.
 Its eight-dimensional variant is geared towards provable security but is deemed unpractical.
 Its four-dimensional variant is geared towards efficiency and has significantly faster signing times than SQIsign, but slower verification owing to the complexity of the four-dimensional representation.
 Its authors commented on the apparent difficulty of getting any improvement over SQIsign by using two-dimensional representations.

 SQIsign2D-West @sqisign_west_2023 introduces new algorithmic tools that make two-dimensional representations a viable alternative.
 These lead to a signature scheme with sizes comparable to SQIsignHD, slightly slower signing than SQIsignHD but still much faster than SQIsign, and the fastest verification of any known variant of SQIsign.
 We achieve this without compromising on the security proof: the assumptions behind SQIsign2D-West are similar to those of the eight-dimensional variant of SQIsignHD.
 Additionally, like SQIsignHD, SQIsign2D-West favourably scales to high levels of security Concretely, for NIST level I we achieve signing times of 80 ms and verifying times of 4.5 ms, using optimised arithmetic based on intrinsics available to the Ice Lake architecture.
 For NIST level V, we achieve 470 ms for signing and 31 ms for verifying.

-The SQISign submission in the Round 2 of the Additional Digital Signature Scheme is based on the SQIsign2D-West @NISTPQC-ADD-R2:SQIsign25.
+The SQIsign submission in the Round 2 of the Additional Digital Signature Scheme is based on the SQIsign2D-West @NISTPQC-ADD-R2:SQIsign25.

 The sizes of the secret key, the public key and the signatures can be found in @sqisign-sizes.